maceocodes/nba_fixture/README.md

 # nba_fixture
-CodeLou C# final

-This is a final project created initially for the Code Lou C# course.
-It's still a WIP but it does meet all of the C# course final project requirements.
+This is a project meant to demonstrate and exercise  my C#/.NET skills.
+It's still a WIP but at this point you can select a matchup from a list of season matchups and enter and save a predicted winner.

 -To run the application pull the GitHub repository to your local machine